SEServerExtender/EssentialsPlugin/README.md

   - Enabled - Enable / Disable this information item
   - IntervalSeconds - The amount of time it takes for this item to be broadcasted publically.
 Set to 0 to not have it broadcast
   - SubCommand - The command a user types to view this information item
   - SubText - The actual text that is displayed with this item is queried using the /info command or broadcasted.
 You may use the %name% tag which gets replaced by the user's name.
+This is a multiline text, and each line will be broadcasted individually per interval as well.
+So this allows you to setup messages that get sent in order.

 Automated Join Messages for new and old players
 -----------------------------------------------